Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Metric bracket for the collision operator

 where ${\cal B}$ is an arbitrary functional.
 This follows from the property $\bm{w}^{\text{gy}}_{s\bar{s}}\cdot\mathbb{W}^{\text{gy}}_{s\bar{s}}=0$.
-Entropy, on the other hand, is not a Casimir of the metric bracket since a correct choice for ${\cal B}$ reproduces the expression for the collision operator as stated above.
+Entropy, on the other hand, is not an invariant of the metric bracket since a correct choice for ${\cal B}$ reproduces the expression for the collision operator as stated above.
 We may thus conclude that the system consisting of equations~\eqref{eq:kinetic-eq} and~\eqref{eq:poisson-eq} exhibits a metriplectic structure, and that the dynamics of any functional is given by

 where ${\cal F}_{\textrm{GK}}={\cal H}_{\textrm{GK}}-{\cal S}_{\textrm{GK}}$ is the gyrokinetic free-energy functional.

 We note that if the background magnetic field is axially symmetric, the total toroidal angular momentum